reubenstr/zuko/README.md

 ### General

 Zuko uses the ROS2 framework for communication, launching, and 3rd party addons.
-The ROS2 workspace contains the quadruped source code and operates inside Ubuntu either on a PC or RPi.
-The motors are controlled by a Teensy 4.0 microcontroller on a separate board which is connected to either the PC or RPi over USB or UART.
+Zuko uses a Rasberry Pi 4 with a custom expansion board for motor and peripheral control via a Playstation 4 controller.

 ### Major Tasks To Do
 - Fab/test expansion-board (RPi direct control, no Teensy)